daronphang/coding_resources/docker/basic.md

 Allows users to create independent and isolated environments (called containers) to launch and deploy applications.
 Not a virtual machine as it only shares resources of host machine in order to run its environments (does not include complete OS).
 Benefits of Docker:
 - Can be built and destroyed faster than VM.
-- Multi-platform i.e. can launch containers on any system.
+- Multi-platform i.e. can launch containers on any system on Mac, PC, Linux.
 - Each environment is isolated.
+- Reduces complexity and maintenance as backend, frontend, db, queues are packaged in containers.

 ```
 $ docker image 1s                             List images